dgerabagi/aiascent-dev/flattened_repo.md

   - **Description:** A plan to refactor the static Mission page into a smaller, digestible, static version of the interactive report viewer, showcasing key concepts with associated imagery.
   - **Tags:** page design, mission, report viewer, refactor, plan, ui, ux

+### A24. aiascent.dev - Mission Page Content Expansion Plan

+  - **Description:** Provides the expanded, finalized content for the last three sections of the Mission Page to create a more comprehensive and compelling narrative.
+  - **Tags:** page design, mission, content, refactor, plan

+### A25. aiascent.dev - Learn Page Content Plan

+  - **Description:** A blueprint for the `/learn` page, structuring its content around the "Vibecoding to Virtuosity" pathway to educate users on the methodology behind the DCE.
+  - **Tags:** page design, learn, content, plan, vibecoding, virtuosity, cognitive apprenticeship

+### A26. aiascent.dev - Homepage Whitepaper Visualization Plan

+  - **Description:** Deconstructs the "Process as Asset" whitepaper into a structured format suitable for an interactive report viewer on the homepage.
+Includes content, a new image naming scheme, and new image generation prompts.
+  - **Tags:** page design, home page, report viewer, whitepaper, content, plan, image prompts

 ## III.
 Design and Assets